Care experienced students are provided with specific support to study with The Open University in Scotland.

 We also work in partnership with other organisations to better understand the needs of care experienced students, and to ensure that resources to fully support care experienced students are developed.

-Our named contact for people with care experience is Ewe (pictured).
-Email the OU Scotland Cares Team and Ewe will be happy to help.
+Email the OU Scotland Cares Team and they will be happy to help.